abidkhanse/OO-Design-Pattern/README.md

 * Strategy

-Let's have a very quick look at what are these patterns are:
+Let's have a very quick look at what these patterns are:

 ### Behavioral design patterns